Category Archives: Dog Friendly Beaches

 If you’re on vacation with kids, you’ll find plenty of things for them to do at Nauset Beach.
 There’s lots of space for children to run around and play, and plenty of room to set up away from the water.
 The surf can be rough here and there’s other dangers such as strong riptides and sharks, so be careful if your kids go out swimming or bodyboarding.

 Some sections offer nice sandbars which offer a little protection from the ocean’s might.
-But always be alert if your kids are walking the shoreline, at high tide the waves come in fast and hard.
+But always be alert if your kids are walking the shoreline, at high tide the waves can come in fast and hard.
 Nauset is great for shell collecting (loads of Wampum!), and it’s also a great place to build sand castles.

 The walk to the beach from the parking lot is fairly flat, which is helpful for parents lugging armfuls of beach toys along with their chairs and coolers.
 Learn more about the best beaches for families on Cape Cod.